Great Birding Projects is an effort to sustain a creative approach to bird-related editing, education, tourism, and marketing.

 Paul has an ongoing familiarity with bird-compatible shade-coffee issues, having written and spoken on the subject and having visited coffee country multiple times (e.g., Nicaragua and Costa Rica).
 His work in this area support ethical and bird-compatible coffee consumption.
 His knowledge of the language, history, and customs of these countries add to Paul's abilities and effectiveness.

 He served as chair of the Bird Education Network (BEN) for two years, and currently serves on the Management Board of the Prairie Pothole Joint Venture, prioritizing bird-conservation issues in the Northern Great Plains.
+He is also on the board of the Friends of the Migratory Bird/Duck Stamp.

-Paul has worked for top-end optics companies, and he has recently consulted for the National Wildlife Refuge System on issues of popular birding and parallel refuge receptiveness.
+Paul has worked for top-end optics companies, and he has consulted for the National Wildlife Refuge System on issues of popular birding and parallel refuge receptiveness.
 In addition, Paul co-edits (with Wayne Petersen) the popular monthly Birding Community E-bulletin.

 In 2014, Paul received the Ducks Unlimited "Wetland Conservation Achievement Award" in the category of Communications.